 Milne C., Kirch,S., Basu,J., Leou, M., Abder, P. (2008) Understanding conceptual change: connecting and questioning, Cultural Studies of Science Education, 3: 417-434.

 Lorena Llosa - Associate Professor of Education Faculty Fellow in Residence, Carlyle Court

 Llosa, L. (in press).
 Assessing heritage language learners.
 In A. J. Kunnan (Ed.),The Companion to Language Assessment.
 To be published by Wiley-Blackwell.

-Llosa, L. (in press).
+Llosa, L. (2013).
 Language testing and accountability.
 In C. A. Chapelle (Ed.), The Encyclopedia of Applied Linguistics.
-To be published by Wiley-Blackwell in 2013.
+Hoboken, NJ: Wiley-Blackwell.

 Llosa, L. (2012).
 Assessing English learners’ progress: Longitudinal invariance of a standards-based classroom assessment of English.
 Language Assessment Quarterly, 9(4), 331-347.